senawDragon/symmetrical-funicular/Kaguya-Sama/references.md

 This is a famous story about Salomo.
 He judged the same way in the same scenario.
 I am not sure but I believe this was a reference to that story.

 ### Sources
 I found the Salomo quote in a school book about religion.
-The school book is in Swedish.
+The book is in Swedish.
 - "Religion", Ingrid Berlin, Börge Ring and Liber AB, 2012, p.110